 Employer Insights

-Starting April 1, 2025, Japan will implement revised social insurance contribution rates for both employers and employees, reflecting the government’s effort to fine-tune the country’s social security system.
+Starting April 1, 2025, Japan will implement revised social insurance contribution rates for both employers and employees, reflecting the government’s ongoing effort to fine-tune Japan’s social security system and strengthen payroll compliance.

 Capital Tokyo